UniBuc-DITC/osTicket/DEPLOYMENT.md

 by appending the `--production` flag.

 You can also provide the deployment script with the following parameters:
+- `--staging`: makes the script work with the staging environment (the default).
 - `--production`: makes the script work with the production environment, as described above.
+- `--verbose`: makes the script run in verbose mode.
+- `--insecure`: tells `git-ftp` to ignore the server's certificates.
 - `--configure-firewall`: makes the script configure and turn on the target machine's firewall, instead of deploying anything.
 - `--renew-certificates`: ask `certbot` to renew the TLS certificates for the target server.